 Building a mobile unit and modelling large-scale carbon capture

 The current research programme, which runs until 2025, is designed to gain more insight into the phenomena and quantify the potential of reducing the cost of carbon capture for newbuild CCGTs.
 Operational experience will be gathered using a mobile capture unit, which will be installed for testing purposes at an ENGIE power plant.
-Laborelec developed its design in 2021, and the unit will be built and commissioned in 2022.
+Laborelec developed its design, The unit is being built and will be commissioned in 2023.
 A large-scale carbon capture process simulation model will also be developed and validated with experimental data.

 “The model will allow us to evaluate operational flexibility and assess strategies to reduce the costs,” says Laborelec expert Han Huynh Thi.
 “It will give us the know-how we need to challenge the technology providers, ensuring the best value and the lowest risk for future ENGIE projects.”